 Check out all of the posts in ‘Events’ below.
 If you still can't find what you are looking for, try searching using the form at the top of the page.

-We have tried our best to improve the quality of our articles so as to increase their value for designers and developers.
-In this post, we'll review what has happened on Smashing Magazine over the past year: smashing highlights, setbacks, and small sensations of 2009 — which we present in a month by month.
+We genuinely thank our readers for your attention, criticism, ideas, suggestions and numerous emails and links over the last year.
+We have tried our best to improve the quality of our articles and increase its value for designers and developers.
+In this post, we review what has happened on Smashing Magazine over the last year: smashing highlights, setbacks and small sensations of 2008, in a brief overview, month by month.
 [Content Care Oct/30/2016 - this is a memorial, no links here anymore]

 Although Smashing Magazine is quite young, a number of things happened in 2007.
 Aside from dozens of articles, we've organized few contests, re-designed our weblog and we also have released two WordPress-themes and a Smashing free font.